ExcelFunctions.net Logo

 Where the arguments are as follows:

-pr - The treasury bill's percentage discount rate
+discount - The treasury bill's percentage discount rate.

-Note that the date arguments should be supplied to the function as either:
+Note that the date arguments should be entered into the function as either:

 or

-- If you attempt to supply the date arguments as text, they may be interpreted incorrectly, due to the date system and date interpretation settings on your computer.
+Warning: If you attempt to supply Excel functions with dates in a text form, these can be interpreted differently, depending on the date system and date interpretation settings on your computer.

 Excel Tbilleq Function Example

-The following example shows the Excel Tbilleq function used to calculate the bond-equivalent yield for a treasury bill with settlement date 01-Feb-2011, maturity date 30-Jun-2011 and a discount of 2.5%:
+The following example shows the Excel Tbilleq function used to calculate the bond-equivalent yield for a treasury bill with settlement date 01-Feb-2017, maturity date 30-Jun-2017 and a discount of 2.5%:

 A B